Cybersecurity Maturity Model Certification (CMMC)

 Basic Step – by – step compliance guide

 From the compliance of DFARS 7012 and NIST SP 800-171 through to compliance with DFARS 7021 CMMC and assurance assessments, DIB contractors must ensure that they understand their compliance obligations.
-They must evaluate their implementation of the necessary controls to secure Federal Contract Information (FCI) and NIST SP 800-171 for the security of Controlled Unclassified Information that are contractual obligations under DFARS, and added to DoD contracts.
+They must evaluate their implementation of the necessary controls to secure Federal Contract Information (FCI) and NIST SP 800-171 for the security of Controlled Unclassified Information that are contractual obligations under DFARS, and added to DoW contracts.